Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 On the right of each member's name, you can click/tap **Editor** > **Remove** to revoke access.

+>[!NOTE] **Access  cannot be automatically revoked.** If you change a file's permissions from *Only Members Can Access* to *Owner Gives Access* make sure you check for *Editors* in **Member Access** and revoke their permissions if necessary.
+Users who have already opened the file even once, are remembered as *Editors* and their access will not be automatically revoked with changing the file permissions to the more restrictive type.
 ### How to Open Files?

-You can open a file by clicking/tapping on it.
+Opening a file in Slingshot is as easy as clicking/tapping on it.

-For some files
-Depending on the platform you're on, you can use different applications to open your files.
-As Slingshot relies on invoking 3rd party applications to do the job, it's entirely up to you.
+For MS Office files you can choose where to open them.
+They can be opened online or in the associated MS Office application on your device.
+To set the default application that will open your files, go to:

+*your profile* > *Settings* > *General Settings* > *Open Files*

+Then, in the dropdown choose between:
+* **Native app** - the file opens in the application on your device - MS Word for example;
+*  **Online** - the file opens in the web application - MS Word, Excel, and PowerPoint Online.

+Files in personal and team cloud storages will be opened with the default application.
+However, for files that are pinned on a board in *Content*, you can always choose from their menu which application to use to open them (see the screenshot below).

 <img src="../images/content-open-file.png" alt="Opening a Word file" width="100%" />
 ### How to Edit Files?

-Depending on the platform you're on, you can use different applications to open your files.
+Depending on the platform you're on, you can use different applications to edit your files.
 As Slingshot relies on invoking 3rd party applications to do the job, it's entirely up to you.

 <img src="../images/content-edit-file.png" alt="Editing or downloading a Word file" width="100%"/>